researchgate/react-intersection-observer/README.md

 ### No extra markup

-ReactIntersectionObserver does not create any extra elements, it attaches to the only child you'll provide to it.
-Internally it warns you if attaching a `ref` to it fails - common mistake when using a stateless component - and will invoke any existing `ref` callback upon the passed child element.
+ReactIntersectionObserver does not create any extra DOM elements, it attaches to the only child you'll provide to it.
+Internally it warns you if attaching a `ref` to it fails - common mistake when using a stateless component in React 15 - and will invoke any existing `ref` callback upon the passed child element.

 ### Easy to adopt